Seçkin Esen is working as an English language teacher in Turkey. He obtained his Bachelor's degree in ELT from Hacettepe University in 2010.

-In this article, I describe pitch, pitch range and its functions in utterances, and make suggestions for teachers on how to teach pitch to their upper intermediate students with exercises.
+In this article, I describe pitch, pitch range, and its functions in utterances, and make suggestions for teachers on how to teach pitch to their upper intermediate students with exercises.

 Pitch is an important component of accentuation, or prominence, both at the level of individual words and at the level of longer utterances (Martha, 1996:148).
-The pitch of voice is determined by the frequency with which the vocal cords vibrate.
-The frequency of vibration of the vocal cords is determined by their thickness, their length and their tension.
+The pitch of a voice is determined by the frequency with which the vocal cords vibrate.
+The frequency of vibration of the vocal cords is determined by their thickness, their length, and their tension.
 As Martha (1996:148) states, one’s natural average pitch level depends on the size of the vocal cords.
 In general, men have thicker and longer vocal cords than women and children do.
-As a result, the modal pitch of man’s voice is generally lower than that of a woman or a child.
+As a result, the modal pitch of a man’s voice is generally lower than that of a woman or a child.

 In addition to the modal pitch, every individual voice has a pitch range which can be achieved by adjustments of the vocal cords.
 By tightening the vocal cords, a person can raise the pitch of the voice by loosening them, one can lower vocal pitch.
 When the vocal cords are stretched, the pitch of voice increases.
 Pitch variations in speech are realized by the alteration of the tension of vocal cords (Ladefoged, 1982:226).
 These adjustments allow speakers to use pitch changes to achieve certain meaningful effects in speech.

-The most important of all factors for the pitch of the voice is the vibration of vocal cords.
-When frequency of vibration increases, so does the pitch.
+The most important of all factors for the pitch of the voice is the vibration of the vocal cords.
+When the frequency of vibration increases, so does the pitch.
 Normally, a low pitch is not less than 70 Hz while a high pitch is not more than 200 Hz. (Çelik, 2003:101).

-Pitch range can be divided into three parts as high, mid and low.
+Pitch range can be divided into three parts as high, mid, and low.

-In contrast, high pitch range indicates an informational contrast as shown in example (a).
-Because high pitch range implies a contrast even when one is not explicitly present in the discourse, it can be used to single out individual words for special attention as in the example (b).
+In contrast, a high pitch range indicates an informational contrast as shown in example (a).
+Because high pitch range implies a contrast even when one is not explicitly present in the discourse, it can be used to single out individual words for special attention as in example (b).

 a) I’m going to Harvard, not Yale!